-The second pass/fail vote for the qualifying exam takes place at the oral defense of the dissertation proposal.
-As with the qualifying exam review paper, more than one dissenting vote means that the oral defense of the dissertation proposal is reported to the Graduate School as a failure.
+A pass/fail vote for the qualifying exam will occur following the defense of the dissertation proposal.
+More than one dissenting vote means that the oral defense of the dissertation proposal is reported to the Graduate School as a failure.
 For a failed oral defense, the Guidance Committee can decide to dismiss the student from the program or allow the student to retake the oral exam for the dissertation proposal.
 The retaking of any portion of a qualifying exam (the review paper or the dissertation proposal) must take place between one and six months from the date of the first examination.
 If the student does not pass the dissertation proposal defense a second time, then they are dismissed from the program.

-A pass on the qualifying exam paper or the dissertation proposal defense cannot be contingent on other factors.
+A pass on the dissertation proposal defense cannot be contingent on other factors.
 However, the committee can request changes to the dissertation proposal before the dissertation is conducted and/or completed.
 The Dissertation Proposal Approval Form is to be used after the oral exam on the dissertation proposal to list changes that are to be made before commencement of work on the proposed dissertation.
 It is the student's responsibility to provide the committee members with a cover letter stating exactly what changes have been made and how the recommendations are being addressed.
 Committee members need to sign off on the revised proposal if the recommendations involve changes before work on the dissertation begins.